ArthurGareginyan/my-syntax-highlighter/readme.txt

 == Changelog ==

+= 2.45 - Jun 6, 2019 =
+* New feature: Added an option to convert special characters ( & " ' < > ) used in a post to HTML entities and back.

 = 2.44 - Apr 9, 2019 =
 * Improvement: The options on the plugin settings page are better named, described, sorted and grouped.